Paediatric Allergy: NMUH

 HaringeyEnfield

-The aim of the Paediatric Allergy Service at North Middlesex University Hospital is to ensure children with likely food allergy receive the correct diagnosis and appropriate management as early as possible.
-The service is overseen by a consultant paediatric allergy specialists, GPs with a special interest in allergy, paediatric allergy nurses, an advanced clinical practitioner and a paediatric allergy dietician, delivering the service in a multi-disciplinary clinic.
+The aim of the Paediatric Clinical Immunology and Allergy Service at North Middlesex University Hospital is to ensure children with likely food allergy and conditions of Atopy, receive the correct diagnosis and appropriate management plan as early as possible.
+The service is overseen by a consultant paediatric allergy specialists, GPs with a special interest in allergy, paediatric allergy nurse specialists, a specialist allergy pharmacist and dietician support delivering a multi-disciplinary clinic.

 This is more than just another clinic; the allergy MDT will liaise with local GPs, health visitors and school nurses, providing support and education and training sessions about allergy updates.
 The team will also support schools/nurseries in managing allergies within their setting.